Linaro/lava/doc/distributed-deployment.rst

 Deploying Distributed Instances
 *******************************

+.. warning:: This chapter discusses a model of distributed workers which is being superceded by the :term:`pipeline` model.

 When deploying a large LAVA "lab" instance with many :term:`DUT` it is suggested to use one machine for the web frontend and the master scheduler with separate machines to act as remote worker nodes.